jpype-project/jpype/doc/userguide.rst

 =================

 Java wrappers can be customized to better match the expected behavior in Python.
-Customizers are defined using annotations.
-Currently the annotations ``@JImplementationFor`` and ``@JOverride`` can be applied to a regular class to customize an existing class.  ``@JImplementationFor`` requires the class name as a string so that it can be applied to the class before the JVM is started.
-``@JOverride`` can be applied method to hide the java implementation allowing a Python functionality to be placed into method.
-If a Java method is overridden it is renamed with an proceeding underscore to appear as a private method.
-Optional arguments to ``@JOverride`` can be used to control the renaminging and force the method override to apply to all classes that derive from a base class ("sticky").
+Customizers are defined using decorators.
+Applying the annotations ``@JImplementationFor`` and ``@JOverride`` to a regular Python class will transfer methods and properties to a Java class.  ``@JImplementationFor`` requires the class name as a string, a Java class wrapper, or Java class instance.
+Only a string can be used prior to starting the JVM.  ``@JOverride`` when applied to a Python method will hide the Java implementationallowing the Python method to replace the Java implementation.  when a Java method is overridden, it is renamed with an proceeding underscore to appear as a private method.
+Optional arguments to ``@JOverride`` can be used to control the renaming and force the method override to apply to all classes that derive from a base class ("sticky").

 Generally speaking, a customizer should be defined before the first instance of a given class is created so that the class wrapper and all instances will have